eibay/wdi/projects/project_one/forum.md

 ---

-####Update to Email API
+A forum is an application that allows users to both post information and to comment on other's posts, or tag the other posts with metadata.
+One of the most important functions of forums is to allow "voting" on content to determine it's popularity.

+---

+####**Update Notice**
 Instead of using SendGrid you can use MailGun.
 A guide has been posted [here](./mailgun_guide.md).

----

-A forum is an application that allows users to both post information and to comment on other's posts, or tag the other posts with metadata.
-One of the most important functions of forums is to allow "voting" on content to determine it's popularity.

 ###***MVP***